 200 grams of black chocolate (70%)

-In a bowl, with the help of electric rods, beat the eggs with the sugar until creamy frothy, add the banana (previously flattened with a fork) and continue beating until dissolved fruit.
-Chop the chocolate and we soften it in the microwave.
-We mix with vegetable cream.
-Incorporate the chocolate mixture to the batter and stir well.
-Add the flour corn and walnuts, coarsely chopped.
-Mix well and put it in a greased square pan with a little olive oil.
+In a bowl, with the help of electric beater, beat the eggs with the sugar until frothy cream, add the bananas (previously we splattered with a fork) and continue beating until the fruit is dissolved.
+Chop the chocolate and we soften in the microwave.
+We mix it with vegetable cream.
+We incorporate the chocolate mixture to the batter and stir well.
+Add the flour and corn nuts, coarsely chopped.
+Mix well and put in greased square pan with a little olive oil.

-Preheat oven to 180 ⁰ and our brownie bake for 20 minutes.
+Preheat oven to 180 ⁰ our brownie and bake for about 20 minutes.
 Let cool, unmold and cut into portions.
-We wrap in cellophane (there is a lot like plastic wrap) and label.
+We wrap in cellophane (there is a film much like cooking) and label.